Resident Dining Plans

 Is a dining plan required?

-Students living in traditional housing (in an on-campus room without a private kitchen) are required to have a dining plan.
+As part of participating in the on-campus living experience, students in traditional housing (on-campus room without a private kitchen) are required to have a dining plan.
 The determining factor is on-campus residence type: not academic program, class standing, proximity to permanent residence, dietary preferences, or any other circumstance.

 Why is a dining plan required?